UX Audit of the Mobile App – Proven Way to Solve Usability Problems

 • realize what errors must be avoided in the future,

-• observe the increase in conversions and user engagement as a result of the implemented changes.
+• observe the increase in conversions and user engagement due to the implemented changes.

 When should you think about this audit?

-When you already have the mobile app.
-You know that technically it works well, but you notice some alarming signals.
-For example, smaller user engagement, lower average cart value, a bigger number of sessions without conversions, etc.
+1) When you already have the mobile app.
+You know that technically it works well, but you notice some alarming signals—for example, smaller user engagement, lower average cart value, more sessions without conversions, etc.

-When you work on an app that hasn’t been published yet.
+2) When you work on an app that hasn’t been published yet.
 It’s best to make sure beforehand that it’s user-friendly.
 The audit will make that possible.
-This way, you increase the chances that your product will be welcomed with positive reactions.
+This way, you increase the chances that your product will be welcomed positively.

 The structure of the reports can differ in every project, but many of them will include the following elements.